annezj/annezj.github.io/_drafts/2018-01-07-Modelling-customer-churn-part-2.md

 Note that we mainly have categorical predictors, which Caret will automatically convert to dummy variables (a single binary variable for each category value) during fitting.

-I prefer to use the ROC area as the performance metric so I set this up ready for fitting, also specifying repeated cross validation with 10 folds and repeated 3 times in order to fit the reglularization parameters.
+I prefer to use the area under the [ROC curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) as the performance metric so I set this up ready for fitting, also specifying repeated cross validation with 10 folds and repeated 3 times in order to fit the reglularization parameters.

 ```